 Taiwan’s Hung Hua Construction gets two new crewboats

-Damen Shipyards Group scores another win in the Asia-Pacific with the delivery of two new fast aluminium crewboats in a series to Hung Hua Construction in Taiwan.
+Damen Shipyards Group has completed the delivery of two new fast aluminium crewboats in a series to Hung Hua Construction in Taiwan.
 The vessels, named Falcon No. 5 and Falcon No. 6, join two other vessels from the same series and a smaller Damen crewboat in the company’s fleet.

 The newbuilds will be operated by Dong Fang Offshore (DFO), a wholly owned subsidiary of Hung Hua Construction.
 The vessels will be used to serve the Taiwanese offshore wind industry.